kmmsks/hilmo_identify_episodes/README.md

 # hilmo_identify_episodes

-R script to identify hospital admissions, discharges and discharge diagnoses from the Finnish [Care Register for Health Care](https://thl.fi/en/web/thlfi-en/statistics/information-on-statistics/register-descriptions/care-register-for-health-care) ("Hilmo" register).
+R script to identify hospital admissions, discharges and discharge diagnoses from the Finnish [Care Register for Health Care](https://thl.fi/en/web/thlfi-en/statistics/information-on-statistics/register-descriptions/care-register-for-health-care) ("Hilmo" register) between years 1975--2018.

-This script identifies all episodes, and episodes related to psychiatric care.
+This script identifies all episodes and episodes related to psychiatric care.
 It can be generalized to other specializes as well.

-2020-10-16
+2020-11-27

 Author: Kimmo Suokas, kimmo.suokas@tuni.fi

 [![DOI](https://zenodo.org/badge/299097747.svg)](https://zenodo.org/badge/latestdoi/299097747)

 ## Background

 In order to identify actual hospital admissions, discharges, and discharge diagnose from the Finnish Care register for health care, multiple register entries may need be combined, as one hospitalization may consist of multiple register entries.

 This is because during a single hospitalization, a new register entry must be supplied every time a hospital transfer, or trasfer form one specialty to another within the hospital occurs.
 A register entry is also supplied from outpatient and emergency visit, which may take place at the beginning or during the hospitalization.